lastlogin-net/obligator/README.md

   forcing the user to decide whether they trust the actual domain where the ID token will be sent, and not displaying any sort of logo which can be faked, security is improved.

+Note that some servers implement OIDC [Dynamic Client Registration][10], which is an official specification to accomplish some of the same goals as anonymous auth.
+When an initial access token is not required (notably the case with Ory), this can result in a very similar experience from the user perspective.
+The main problem is that client apps must support dynamic client registration, and many don't.
+Anonymous auth does not require any special features on the client side.

 ## Multi-domain authentication